Have you recently licensed music from scottholmesmusic.com then out of the blue

 “I have a license or written permission from the proper rights holder to use this material” then attach your license you received with your download.

-- In the comments put a link to where you downloaded the track.
+- Include a link to where you purchased/downloaded the track.

 - Fill out the form below with all the details about the claim: track title, composer, name, company, label that have registered the track.